tldr-pages/tldr/pages/linux/pngcheck.md

 # pngcheck

 > Useful forensics tool for validating the integrity of PNG based (.png|.jng|.mng) image files.
-> Can also extract embedded images and text from the file.
+> Can also extract embedded images and text from a file.
 > More information: <http://www.libpng.org/pub/png/apps/pngcheck.html>.

 - Verify the integrity of an image file: